LordMerc/The-Forge-Calculator-Guides/ore-traits.md

 ---
 title: Complete Ore Traits Guide
-description: A comprehensive list of all ore traits and their effects on your weapons and armor.
+description: A comprehensive list of all ore traits and their effects on your weapons and armor!
 category: Reference
 author: LordMerc
 readTime: 8